RaheelaTabassum/NOTIFICATIONS/README.md

 : Real-Time Notification System with Flask, MongoDB, and Webhooks

-getting checks for realtime applications
+getting checks for realtime applicatio